 1. United States: A Technologically Advanced Economic Giant

-The United States continues to be at the top of the list of the 10 largest economies in the world, with a real GDP of $25.03 trillion.
-The U.S. economy does well because it has a very strong services sector.
+The United States remains at the top of the list of the ten largest economies in the world, with a real GDP of $25.03 trillion.
+The U.S. economy does well because it has a robust services sector.
 Services make up about 80% of the country’s total output.
-The scientific skills and market power of big companies in areas like technology, shopping, finance, and healthcare have a big effect on the global economy as a whole.
+The scientific skills and market power of big companies in areas like technology, shopping, finance, and healthcare significantly affect the global economy.

 2. China: Unprecedented Growth and Economic Ascendancy